In this article you will discover how to stop procrastinating in your professional life and in your private life.

 To overcome this situation, you simply have to estimate the time required for each task and then you begin to take each action.

-You will see that in most cases your estimation of the execution time of a task will be much greater than the real time you will need to achieve what you want.
+You will see that in most cases your estimation of the execution time of a task will not be the same as the real time you will need to achieve what you want.

-This awareness will help you move more easily and stop procrastinating at work and at home.
+This awareness will help you take action more easily and stop procrastinating at work and at home.

 Some people have become experts in planning.